PTB-SR/ocdb/docs/api/index.rst

 This is the definite source of information for developers, besides having a look at the actual source code.
 Each class and public method should be fully documented.

+To get a more high-level overview of the overall package architecture first, you may have a look at the separate :doc:`architecture <../architecture>` section of the documentation.
+And just in case that you would like to contribute to the package, make sure to check out the :doc:`contribution guidelines <../contributing>`.

 Modules
 -------